 By the numbers

-Sadly, between 70% to 85% of companies still manage their internal control procedures on spreadsheets, creating a number of inefficiencies in version control, administrative work and file management.
+Sadly, nearly 50% of companies still manage their internal control procedures on spreadsheets, creating a number of inefficiencies in version control, administrative work, and file management.
 Consequently, 70% of the 5,000 to 10,000 hours spent on these programs annually are spent on administrative tasks — mainly reconciling and managing spreadsheets.
 Fortunately, 30%+ of those costs can be eliminated by incorporating an effective software tool.

 Adopt the right technology environment